stffrdhrn/or1k-rootfs-build/readme.md

    we support booth bootlin and our own toolchains.
     - For version prefix `or1k-buildroot-*` toolchains are downloaded from: https://toolchains.bootlin.com/downloads/releases/toolchains/openrisc/tarballs/
     - For version prefix `or1k-*` toolchains are downloaded from: https://github.com/openrisc/or1k-toolchain-build/releases/download
+ - `LINUX_VERSION` - The linux kernel version used for testing rootfs images.
+ - `QEMU_VERSION` - The qemu simulator version used for booting the OpenRISC linux kernel when running tests.

 ## Choosing versions